PrithvirajG/ros_turtlebot_basics/README.md

   - this class is almost same as in previous goal, except for following functions
   - `calculate_robber_circle()`
     - calculates the centre and radius of circle that will pass through given 3 points
+    - If the centre is arbitrarily large value, or radius tends to infinity because the turtle is travelling sticking to the frame, I have assumed the centre as police turtle and radius as 100
   - `future_co_ordinates()`
-    - calculates the future co-ordinates using current angle of robber turtle w.r.t centre, angle it will traverse in time 't'(t = 2xRxangle/V)
+    - calculates the future co-ordinates using current angle of robber turtle w.r.t centre, angle it will traverse in time 't'(t = 2xRxangle/V) we iterate these until we get the time which in which the Police Turtle will traverse to the point where Robber Turtle's next 'n'th co-ordinates will be.
   - `start_chase()`
     - this function will not start movement unless we calculate the centre of the circle
     - the maximum velocity which is half of robber's velocity is also used as a limit here